Graham Vowell

 John Graham Vowell (February 27, 1895 – November 17, 1963) was an American football player for the Tennessee Volunteers, of the University of Tennessee.
 He was the school's first All-American.
 Vowell was inducted into the Tennessee Sports Hall of Fame for 2017.

-Early years
+Early life

 John Graham was born on February 27, 1895, in Martin, Tennessee, to John A. Vowell and Emma Floyd Wilson.

 University of Tennessee

 1914

 Vowell played mostly at end and was a member of the 1914 SIAA champion Vols; the program's first championship of any kind.
 He scored three touchdowns in that season's final game against Kentucky.